adenger/subpred4/reports/03_matrices/03_matrices.md

 The same plot for the test dataset looks almost identical, but the combined plot was misleading because the orange dots were on top of blue dots.
 A high overlap does not seem to have much of a negative impact on classification performance with our multi-output SVMs.

 ## Issues & TODOs

 - Only 32/288 GO terms available as classes, most of them relatively abstract
   - Try lower threshold (e.g. only 15 unique proteins per class) to get more GO terms/classes
   - Line plot with number of classes depending on threshold of unique samples per class
   - Histogram of F1 scores at different thresholds (unique samples per class)
+- Does score correlate positively with number of unique proteins?
+  - Since it correlates negatively with overlap size
+  - Create opposite of overlap matrix: Size of difference set
 - Adjacency matrix is not working for ML score correlation calculation, since no two go terms in the ML dataset are direct descendants of each other.
   - Come up with other GO graph-based similarity score, like distance of closest common ancestor
+  - Or is it good enough to add more semantic similarity measures, they do something similar?
 - At the moment, we are using all 1600 feature dimensions and that is not the model we would use in practice.
   - ML models with automatic feature selection and/or PCA.
 - Tanimoto matrices are not usable for ML comparison
   - Only 6/404 pairs have them available.
   - Possible solution: Add ChEBI ancestor terms.
-Problem: Millions of molecules, cyclic graph
+Problem: Millions of molecules, cyclic ChEBI graph
 - All GO semantic similarity measures except Wang (the simplest one that does not use annotation data or information content) throw errors when running them in parallel for loop.
   - On single core, they each take hours to calculate for all pairs
   - Find other way to implement them more efficiently (parallel)